WWU Exchange in Germany:

 - The inner city of Göttingen was not bombed during World War II.
 As a result, many ramparts, medieval half-timbered houses, the 14th-century town hall, and several Gothic churches survive.

 Academic Program and Courses

 The academic year is divided into winter and summer terms, with each term lasting six months.
 Students are expected to use the time after lectures end and before the examination period starts for independent studies.

 Strong preference is given to students applying to the Faculty of Social Sciences.
 The distinguishing characteristic of the Faculty of Social Sciences is its broad combination of subjects ranging from Ethnology, Educational Science, Gender Studies, Political Science, Sociology, Sport Science to Modern Indian Studies.
-All courses within the Faculty of Social Sciences are taught in German, which the exception of Modern Indian Studies, which is taught in English.
+All courses within the Faculty of Social Sciences are taught in German.
 Students interested in taking courses from other faculties will be considered on a case-by-case basis.

 Both off-campus and on-campus housing is available.
 On-campus housing consists of simple, furnished rooms where students share the bathroom and kitchen facilities.
 The private housing market is also geared to student budgets: rents in Göttingen are considerably lower than in other comparable university towns.
 Students who register their main residence in Göttingen will also benefit from "Aktion Heimspiel" (home match campaign), which offers students living in Göttingen about 130 different types of rebates and discounts for all major cultural events and institutions.